Moominfamily/resume-gpt-app/README.md

-# Resume GPT App
+# GPT Resume Optimizer + Cover Letter Generator

-A simple web app to upload a resume, paste job description, and get:
-1. Resume optimization suggestions
+A bilingual tool to:
+- Upload your resume (.docx)
+- Paste a job description
-2. A tailored cover letter
+- Get resume suggestions + a tailored cover letter

-Built using Streamlit and OpenAI GPT-4o.
+Supports English and Chinese modes.